The Snow Woman: Plot

 Yuki tries to appeal to the governor but he is away.
 She instead meets with his wife, who is caring for her ill son.
 Yuki promises to cure the son.
 She transforms into the Snow Woman and creates snow to quell the boy's fever.
 By the time the governor returns, the boy is cured and he pays Yuki for her work.
 Yuki uses the money to pay Jito's fee.

-Yosaku is nearly finished the statue, but is struggling to finish its face.
+Yosaku has nearly finished the statue, but is struggling to finish its face.
 He gets inspired by Yuki, and she becomes his muse for the statue's face.

 Gyokei presents his golden statue to the high priest, but he is not impressed.
 He says the face on the goddess lacks a compassionate soul.

 Later, Yuki and Yosaku attend a festival to pray for inspiration for the statue's eyes.
 The shamaness again tries to burn Yuki, but she flees.
 She's attacked by Jito's men and he attempts to rape her.
 Turning into the Snow Woman, Yuki freezes Jito to death.

 The shamaness accuses Yuki of killing Jito and says that she is a demon.
 Yosaku realizes that Yuki is the Snow Woman who killed his master, and confronts her about their first encounter.
-As this breaks his promise to never speak of the incident, Yuki says she must kill him, but is interrupted by their son crying in the other room.
+As this breaks his promise to never speak of the incident, Yuki says she must kill him, but is interrupted by their son, Taro crying in the other room.
 Yuki lets Yosaku live and disappears into a blizzard, telling Yosaku to care for their son and finish his statue.
-In the final scene, Yuki looks back regretfully at the family she is deserting, and Yosaku sees in her face the compassionate expression that he needs to finish his statue.
+In the final scene, Yuki looks back regretfully at the family she is deserting, and Yosaku sees in her face the compassionate expression that he needs to finish his statue while Taro futilely calls out to her, begging not to leave them.